Have you ever stepped on your lawn only to find that the ground was soft and almost looks like you have tunnels running through it?

 When using a mechanical trap or baited-gel, you need to find out where moles are located.
 The "active run" is the tunnel moles use to go back and forth from one main home base out to all of the finger bases searching for food.
 Place the traps and/or bait in these active runs.
 To know if a run is active, step on a one foot section of the raised tunnel to push it back to ground level.
 If you see the tunnel raised back up within 24 hours, you know it is being used.
 This is where you want to target your mole elimination products.

-Taking steps to defend your lawn against moles will save you time, money and effort.
-If you have questions about what’s happening in your lawn or gardening, stop by your local Earl May Garden Center, we’ll be happy to help.
+Taking steps to defend your lawn against moles will save you time, money and effort in the long run.
+If you have questions about what's happening in your lawn or garden, stop by your local Earl May Garden Center.
+We'll be happy to help!